BuGlessRB/remixml/README.md

   is referenced as `<name foo="bar"></name>` then inside the callback function `context._.foo` will have the value `bar`.
 - `Remixml.set_log_callback(callback)`<br />
-  If not set, it defaults to `console.log()`.
+  If not set, it defaults to `console.error()`.
 This callback function is used to log remixml runtime errors.

 #### Reserved object variables